jgoux/preview-environments-per-pull-request-using-aws-cdk-and-github-actions/README.md

 I want to use this post to thanks all the people that took the time to answer my *numerous* questions across Twitter, Github issues, Discord, Zoom, Slack and more recently the [AWS CDK Slack community](https://cdk.dev).

 I can't list everyone, I ask too many questions 😂.
-I'm very grateful to be in communities of such talented, opened and nice people.
+I'm very grateful to be in communities of such talented, open-minded and inclusive people.

 This is my first post ever, over the years I greatly benefited from OSS and I want to give back to the community. ❤️